TomaAytakin/VanityForge/readme.md

 2.  **The Key:** You set a unique **Encryption PIN** that *only you know*.
 3.  **The Guarantee:** Even if we wanted to, we physically cannot open your vault.
 Without your specific PIN, your private key looks like random noise to us. **If you lose your PIN, the key is gone forever.** That is how secure it is.

+Imagine you are staying at a futuristic hotel.
+You want to store a precious diamond (your Private Key) in the room safe.

+The Creation: Our automated robot places the diamond inside the safe for you.
+The door is wide open.

+The Lock: You type in a 4-digit PIN that only you know.

+The Magic: The moment you hit "Enter," the safe locks, and the robot suffers "amnesia"—it instantly forgets the PIN you just typed.

+The Storage: We (the hotel staff) guard the room.
+We can see the safe on the wall.
+We can verify it is locked.
+But we cannot open it because we don't know the code, and we have no master key.

+The Access: When you return and type the PIN, the safe opens.

+The Risk: If you forget your PIN, no one—not even the hotel manager—can open that safe.
+The diamond is locked inside forever.

 ### For the Technical User
 Our security stack is built on **Client-Derived Server-Side Encryption** (`vm_server.py`):
 * **Ephemeral RAM Processing:** Your raw private key exists in Volatile Memory (RAM) for exactly **0.05 seconds**—just long enough to be generated and encrypted—before being overwritten and wiped.